CAST-projects/Extension-SDK/api/1.5.1/README.md

 ## What's new

-* bug correction o reading some cobol files
+* bug correction on reading some cobol files

 See full doc ...